herkles/Dharmachakra/README.md

 - Improvements for the various Dharmic faiths of south asia
 - Improvements for the various cultures of south asia
+- New Hindu Sects of Trika Shaivism, Suyraism, Ganaptaya, Kaumaram, and Shrautism​; as well as Lingayatism in 1178
 - new activities for the various pilgrimages Hinduism
 - activities for various festivals
 - revised history of provinces and characters